 Actually made it: Hunter only.

 Excuses: The Hawks needed an extra guard, hence why they signed four of them.
-So expecting them to sign at least one of them seemed logical.
-I guess Dixon hasn't enough left.
+So expecting them to sign at least one of them seemed logical; I guess they decided Dixon hasn’t enough left.
 As for the Siler/Sims thing, it never did make a whole lot of sense for the team with Randolph Morris at fourth string centre to be bringing in two more for training camp, but Siler and Sims represent two of the best American centre prospects not currently in the NBA, so I figured one of them had a chance.
 Guess not.

 Excuses: When I said “neither,” I was referring to Anderson and Graham, and hadn’t factored in Jefferson.
 I should have done, really, especially after the Bobcats signed Ronald Murray.
 Why they want Stephen Graham, I don’t know; they already have enough small forward options, and Graham will do no better of a job masquerading as a power forward than the rest of them.
 But at the very least, he’s the most talented of the bunch.